Blockchain-Enabled Federated Learning: A Reference Architecture Design, Implementation, and Verification: Background and Related Work

-BCFL is a novel approach to machine learning that has gained popularity in recent years, particularly in IoT and healthcare applications \cite{7} .
-It combines the distributed training of machine learning models in federated learning, where data is not centrally stored but collected and processed locally on individual devices, with the secure and transparent transaction recording of blockchain technology.
-This combination allows for secure and efficient data and model sharing between multiple parties without a central authority, potentially overcoming challenges associated with traditional machine learning methods, such as data privacy and security issues.
+BCFL, an emerging paradigm in machine learning, has attracted interest due to its potential in various areas, such as IoT and healthcare applications \cite{wang2021blockchain, li2020blockchain}.
+By integrating the principles of federated learning and the security features of blockchain technology, BCFL facilitates data to be collected and processed locally on individual devices rather than being stored centrally, with the secure and transparent transaction recording of blockchain technology.
+Thereby, this combination allows for secure and efficient data and model sharing between multiple parties without a central authority, potentially overcoming challenges associated with traditional machine learning methods, such as data privacy and security issues.

-In the meantime, the need for more secure and efficient data sharing methods in a variety of industries, including healthcare, finance, and e-commerce, has accelerated the evolution of BCFL technologies.
-As data volumes continues to grow and data privacy concerns intensify, this approach is becoming increasingly important.
+Specifically, within this framework, the role of blockchain lies in decentralizing the traditional federated learning structure, thereby eliminating the single point of failure issue associated with a central server and ensuring data immutability.
+This advancement yields technical benefits that enhance trustworthiness and transparency among participants.
+As discussed in \cite{nguyen2021federated}, the integration of blockchain with federated learning could revolutionize the conventional federated learning structure, by transforming it into a decentralized federated learning ecosystem that can safeguard personal information without the reliance on a central server.
+In \cite{myrzashova2023blockchain}, it is also pointed out that the susceptibility to errors in the aggregation of global models by a centralized federated learning server is a concern, suggesting that adopting BCFL could be one alternative solution.
+Consequently, by employing BCFL, it is possible to address these concerns, offering an enhanced degree of security and private data protection in a decentralized fashion.

-Future developments in BCFL are likely to include the introduction of new algorithms and protocols to further enhance security and efficiency.
-As more organizations recognize the potential benefits of this approach, BCFL is poised to gain mainstream acceptance in the realms of machine learning and data sharing.
-However, despite the growing body of research \cite{8} and the increasing number of open-source projects \cite{9}, \cite{10} dedicated to the design of BCFL, these resources remain relatively limited.
+A notable example of BCFL is TrustFed \cite{ur2021trustfed}, a cross-device scenario-based framework designed to provide fairness and trust to participants.
+It is implemented using blockchain smart contracts and statistical anomaly detection techniques.
+Not only this, there are various other studies that emphasize the importance of data preservation \cite{jia2022blockchain, qi2021blockchain, singh2022framework, zhu2022blockchain, qu2020decentralized}.
+Moreover, the synergy between federated learning and blockchain finds significant applications in various network environments.
+For instance, the authors in \cite{rahmadika2021unlinkable} explored cross-silo federated learning to ensure privacy protection using cryptocurrency in edge networks.
+In a similar vein, the study in \cite{nguyen2021federated} introduced a fundamental concept of a system that combines conventional federated learning with blockchain, thereby proposing a fresh paradigm with potential application areas in mobile edge computing (MEC) networks.